Ask any interior designer and they’ll tell you that colors absolutely affect how you feel. Artists will agree with that sentiment as well.

 - Analogous colors include three colors that are next to one another on the color wheel, like blue-green, blue, and blue-violet.
 Usually one of the three colors is dominant.

 So, why is it important for us to understand these properties and characteristics of colors for the workplace?

 The Power of Color: The Science

 Color is a powerful influence on the human mind.
 The reasons for this are believed to vary but are somewhat universally thought by the experts to involve deeply woven bits of survival information instilled by nature and evolution, one’s own cultural and personal experiences, and even matters of the brain’s interpretation methods for sorting incoming data such as that provided by color observation.

-As to the workplace, organizations aware of these principles often do take advantage of their potential benefits.
+As for the workplace, organizations aware of these principles often take advantage of their potential benefits.
 Utilizing a color known for its exciting effects, for example, might be utilized in a work atmosphere in which speed and intensity are important.

 Sample Colors and Their Power in the Workplace

 With a better understanding of how colors are classified and the characteristics of color, we can go about exploring the features and benefits of using certain colors in the workplace.